pnxu/pnxu/README.md

-I'm a Front-End Developer who loves cats and enjoys watching movies.

 - 🌱 Currently learning `MERN`
-- :space_invader: Looking to collaborate on exciting IT projects
+- :space_invader: Looking to collaborate on exciting projects
 - Reach me at: **[fcaavv@gmail.com](mailto:fcaavv@gmail.com)**

 Connect with me on